 - Hosts should get judges with a variety of art medium backgrounds.
 (Each event will strive to have a total of six judges) - 2.
 Knowing that art is very subjective, please be careful of students' content that no works are obscene, sacrilegious, or lewd in any way.
-Absolutely no obscene material of any kind; use of obscene or sacrilegious material will cause an automatic disqualification - 3.
-No special lighting on exhibit - 4.
+Absolutely no obscene material of any kind; use of obscene or sacrilegious material will cause an automatic disqualification - No special lighting is allowed in/on exhibit (unless integrated into a sculpture or mixed media piece.) - 4.
 Mat and faux mats are acceptable.
 No frames are allowed. - 5.
 Projects may be started on June 1 or later of the upcoming school year and must be certified as original works by the school Art Teacher. - 6.
-The student and teacher must complete and sign the Artist Statement Form (on website), certifying the art piece was completed by that student. - 7.
-We will have Region Art Festivals with the winners advancing to State.
-GAPPS will determine numbers based on participation. - 8.
+Artwork may include quotes, words, or phrases.
+However, be cautious that they are not the focus of the piece. - 7.
+Multiple students may collaborate on a piece.
+Only one ribbon will be awarded to the piece.
+And the collaboration counts as each student's entry in that category. - 8.
+The student must complete the Artist Statement Form (found on the website) which is to be signed by the teacher certifying that the artwork was completed by the student.
+The Statement is to be in the handwriting of the student (students below third grade may dictate their responses to the teacher).
+This Statement is weighed heavily by the judges and is included on the judges rubric. - 9.
 Submitted artwork must be original work created by the student.
 By participating in the GAPPS Visual Arts Competition, students and teachers agree to the GAPPS terms.
 Even if you have permission to use a work or if the work is in the public domain, the work that you submit to GAPPS must represent a new, original work. - a.
 If a submitted work is found to have been copied from another artist or is plagiarized, the work will be disqualified from the GAPPS competition.